 During 1990/91, Alex was sampling various drum loops, drum sounds and then James Brown and Schooly-D drum rhythms into a friend's borrowed Boss DSD-2 Delay Sampler guitar pedal so as to provide a Breakbeat feel to back-up his Alesis drum machine in his Acid, House and Hardcore music.

+Jungle/Drum and Bass history write-ups complied by outsiders who were late to the game and who use retrospective revision can only be inaccurate.
 To the intelligentsia and non-musicians, musical genres will always appear to evolve but, these people are simply not aware that there is by default, a progressive front within every genre [whether it be Folk, Rock, Reggae or Hardcore etc] and, the intentional and very obvious jump in BPM was one of the 3 defining elements of Jungle/Drum and Bass music.
-Only nature evolves - anything else is a creation [such as musical genres and, they are creations and not inventions] so, those who publicly deride Alex while asking; "What's Progressive Hardcore?" confirm their lack of knowledge and make it obvious that spite is their only motive.
+Only nature evolves - anything else is a creation so those who publicly deride Alex while asking; "What's Progressive Hardcore?" confirm their lack of knowledge and, most of these people were also not involved with Jungle/Drum and Bass until years after 1991 anyway.

 The main reasons as for why no one has yet been able to establish the true roots of Jungle/Drum and Bass [and for why establishing this has been a contentious issue] is because Alex Romane didn't publish the following information until late 2013 and, because Jungle/Drum and Bass did not evolve naturally from any current genre.
-It was instead, the result of a conscious effort during 1990/91 to create a new urban dance genre and, although Alex was on his own during the moment when he first sampled and dissected the James Brown drum loop using the pedal sampler, other artists who he worked with during 1990/91 who have spoken about this over the years have been ignored by the intelligentsia.
-There are also many people across London who weren't directly involved in any productions but who heard the new music during 1990/91 and they have also been ignored.
-The reasons as for why Alex has now chosen to disclose his involvement with the creation of Jungle/Drum and Bass music in 2013 are because in 2013, Alex had his first chance to complete an album since Delirious [while signed-up] and as with most other artists, Alex's history is now relevant and, the new album is intended to be used to raise awareness of the UK's potential for direct democracy [which Alex feels is an urgent issue] and, this was the single initial reason for producing and releasing a new album in 2014 and, in his name.
+It was instead, the result of a conscious effort during 1990/91 to create a new urban dance genre and, although Alex was on his own during the moment when he first dissected the James Brown drum loop, artists who he worked with on the new music [particularly Alex Newman] during 1990/91 and others across London who weren't directly involved in any productions but who heard the music during 1991 have also been ignored.

-Firstly, as every sound engineer and producer already knows, samplers are not responsible for the character of rhythms or their complexities [these aspects are managed by sequencers] and during 1990/91, Jungle/Drum and Bass [known at the time as Progressive Hardcore] was happening in London without Akai samplers.
-Akai samplers have been around since 1985 and models such as the S3000 costs around £3000 even in 1991 [which was hardly "affordable" for the average underground producer] so with all of this in mind, it is obvious that it took far more than just a sampler [of any kind] to create Jungle/Drum and Bass music.
+Firstly, as every sound engineer and producer already knows, samplers are simply digital memory banks and are not responsible for the character of rhythms or their complexities [these aspects are managed by sequencers] and during 1990/91, Jungle/Drum and Bass [known at the time as Progressive Hardcore] was happening in London without Akai samplers.
+Akai samplers have been around since 1985 and models such as the S3000 cost around £3000 even in 1991 [which was hardly "affordable" for the average underground producer] so, it is obvious that it took far more than just a sampler [of any kind] to create Jungle/Drum and Bass music.

 The Delirious album was produced during 1991/92 using only an EMU sampler, an Alesis HR16 drum machine and an Alesis MMT8 sequencer.
 No Akai samplers were used and, the reason for why there wasn't a follow-up album or for why no further units were distributed was because while the first run of the album was selling [92/93], the associated record company and studio collapsed.
 By this time, Alex had also sold or lost most of his own studio and so without a record company and after moving away from the Bristol area in 1994, Alex had to start from scratch and so was hiring recording studios in Birmingham up until 1998.